 Train Derailment - Lafayette, Louisiana

-The was potential for farther release of chemicals because one of other rail cars involved in the accident carried ethylene oxide, a flammable and dangerous chemical, and two of the remaining cars also carried hydrochloric acid.
+There was potential for further release of chemicals because one of the rail cars involved in the accident carried ethylene oxide, a flammable and dangerous chemical, and two of the remaining cars also carried hydrochloric acid.

-The Louisiana State Police’s hazardous materials unit is overseeing clean-up of the accident sit.
+The Louisiana State Police’s hazardous materials unit is overseeing clean-up of the accident site.
 The spill is being neutralized with lime and the contaminated material will be removed and disposed of.
-The rail car containing ethylene oxide was removed from the site as quickly to remove the potential for additional problems.
+The rail car containing ethylene oxide was removed from the site quickly to reduce the potential for additional problems.

 The cause of the derailment is not known at this time.
 The Federal Railroad Administration will conduct an investigation of the accident.